craig-m/rpi_cluster/doc/readme.md

 * Create the empty file /boot/ssh on each SDcard to enable SSH access.
 Read https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/ for info.

 * Join The R-Pi to a switch.
-Setup a DHCP server and make sure it is configured to only give out IP addresses to known hosts.
+Setup a DHCP server and make sure it is configured to only give out IP addresses to known hosts, I use my pfSense firewall.
 You need to set static IPs for the Alpha, Beta, Omega and Psi hosts.

   The R-Pi in the Compute group (zeta, epsilon, gamma, delta) will get IP addresses from the Alpha and Beta R-Pi, once they have been configured.
 After the setup process the Alpha and Beta nodes will have static IP addresses, DHCP is needed for initial setup/bootstrap only (the cluster is not reliant on the DHCP server anymore).